bangbangcon/bangbangcon.github.io/speakers.md

 **Let’s find random things on the street with full-text search!**

 Imagine being able to find every “best pizza” shop sign, every "No Parking" notice, or every piece of street art in Brooklyn - without leaving your chair.
-In this talk, Yufeng will unveil "all texts in Brooklyn" (https://brooklyn.textual.city/), a project that turns Google Street View into a searchable text database.
+In this talk, Yufeng will unveil "all texts in Brooklyn" (<https://brooklyn.textual.city/>), a project that turns Google Street View into a searchable text database.
 Yufeng will walk through the process of building this full-text search engine, demonstrate interesting search results, and showcase data visualizations that reveal hidden patterns in Brooklyn's urban typography.

 **Yufeng Zhao** is an artist, technologist and designer based in Brooklyn.
 His work addresses data, imagery/language processing, and experience design.
 Through a blend of web-based projects, video works, and tangible installations, his practice explores unexpected connections embedded in our techno-cultural landscape and the interactions between humans and machines.
-He is a part of the Switcheristic Telecommunications (swtch.tel), an artist collective focusing on assembling and presenting atypical data.
+He is a part of the Switcheristic Telecommunications (<swtch.tel>), an artist collective focusing on assembling and presenting atypical data.

----

-More speakers will be posted soon when they confirm their talks!

 ---